 Clonmel Flood Relief Scheme

 The OPW carry out a range of environmental assessments for various flood risk management plans and projects.
-The main assessments are: Strategic Environmental Assessments, Environmental Impacts Assessments, Appropriate Assessments and Ecological Assessments.
+The main assessments carried out by the OPW include:

 Strategic Environmental Assessment